Treats migraine and cluster headaches.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- If your headache goes away but comes back, a second dose may be needed.
-Wait at least 1 hour has passed since your first dose.
-If you feel you need to use the medicine more than 2 times in one day, call your doctor.
+- If your headache comes back or you do not get complete relief, wait at least 1 hour before you use another dose.
+If you feel you need to use the medicine more than 2 times in a day, call your doctor.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.